 Good preparation can therefore pay substantial dividends, ideally starting at the point at which merger candidates are screened.
 Competition risks need to be properly identified and evaluated to avoid costly mistakes.

 Once a case is underway, it is especially important to focus effort, to draw together the best available evidence quickly and to make the right choices in how to present the case.

 Understanding how the merger investigation process works is vital, as is deploying the right mix of skills at the right time.
 Integrating the business, economics and legal skills effectively can make a huge difference to the strength of a case.

 For organisations that may be affected by someone else’s merger – perhaps as a customer or competitor – knowing if, when and how best to make representations also requires a detailed knowledge of the inquiry process and the role that third party evidence can play.
 Well-judged interventions can be influential.
 Misplaced interventions can be very counterproductive.

-- Offer insight and expertise
+- Deliver extra insight and expertise

 - Provide essential foresight

-- based on detailed knowledge of the merger control process and of best practice from previous cases – in order to assess risk and plan ahead well
+- based on detailed knowledge of the U.K. merger control process and of best practice from previous cases – in order to assess risk and plan ahead well

-- Access the best evidence and analysis
+- Identify the very best evidence and analysis

 - through in-depth knowledge of the range of choices available and their strengths and weaknesses

 - Advise on the best mix of resources to deploy

 - to give the right blend of skills and knowledge to deliver the best case and on time – and to build a good relationship with the competition authority team

 - Help put forward the best possible case

 - by knowing which evidence to deploy to suit the particular case and how best to present it and